-This process for making ricotta works best if you're using whole milk, though I've had success with 2%.
+This process for making ricotta works best if you're using whole milk, although I've had success with 2%.
 Just avoid skim or nonfat milk as there just isn't enough milk fat left in the milk to actually separate into curds and whey.
 Also avoid using ultra-high temperature (UHT) pasteurized milk, as this process changes the protein structure of the milk and prevents it from separating.
 Unfortunately, many organic milks are UHT pasteurized, so if organic ricotta is your aim, definitely check the carton before buying.

 Homemade ricotta really does have better texture and flavor than anything I've ever bought at the grocery store.
 I suspect that this is due in large part to the fact that it's freshly made.
-I like that I can control just how wet or dry the ricotta is simply by how long I let it drain — I like wetter, looser ricotta for things like pizzas and drier, firmer ricotta for cannoli and other desserts.
-If you wrap the drained ricotta in cheese cloth and press it beneath a weighted plate in the refrigerator overnight, you can also make a simple ricotta salata, paneer, queso fresco, or other fresh farmer's cheese.
+I like that I can control just how wet or dry the ricotta is simply by how long I let it drain — I like wetter, looser ricotta for things like pizzas, and drier, firmer ricotta for cannoli and other desserts.
+If you wrap the drained ricotta in cheese cloth and press it beneath a weighted plate in the refrigerator overnight, you can also make a simple ricotta salata, paneer, queso fresco, or other fresh farmers cheese.

 I also like that I can make exactly the amount of ricotta that I need.
-I find that a half gallon of milk dependably makes about 2 cups of ricotta depending on how long I let it drain, and the recipe can be scaled up or down to fit my recipe.
+I find that a half gallon of milk dependably makes about two cups of ricotta depending on how long I let it drain, and the recipe can be scaled up or down to fit my recipe.
 Of course, if and when I do have leftover ricotta, I know there are plenty of ways to use up those last few dabs!